rahimklaber/recurring_hackathon/README.md

 The merchant can call charge_mandate every charge_interval seconds to charge the subscription.
 The function checks that charge_interval time has passed since the last charge.

 ### revoke_mandate
-revoke_mandate can be called by the shopper to cancell the subscription.
+revoke_mandate can be called by the shopper to cancel the subscription.

 ## Backend
 The backend is a server written in kotlin that acts as a middleman between the merchant and contract, the shopper and contract.